libredeb/lightpad/README.md

 You may then use the appropriate tools for your target distribution to build the package, for example:

-  - `debuild` for Debian-based systems
+  - `devscripts` for Debian-based systems
   - `rpmbuild` for RPM-based systems
   - `makepkg` for Arch Linux